Dre Campbell Farm

 This beautiful flower is a popular plant that attracts a wide variety of pollinators.
 Black-eyed Susan flowers will prosper in full sun and soil that drains well.

-This flowering plant will give you colors that attract butterflies and other pollinators.
+This flowering plant will give you colors that attract butterflies, fireflies, and other pollinators.
 Moreover, you can grow it from seeds or cuttings.

 3. Sedum (Stonecrop)

-These low-maintenance succulents thrive with minimal care on your part.
-Sedum, also known as stonecrop, will bloom from early summer to late fall, attracting bees throughout this entire period.
+These low-maintenance succulents thrive with minimal care from you.
+Sedum, also known as stonecrop, blooms from early summer to late fall, attracting bees throughout this period.

 One of the many advantages of sedum is that there are numerous varieties [1].
 Additionally, these plants thrive in practically any well-drained soil in a sunny spot.